Florida beachgoers discover 'holy grail of shipwrecks' after remains of 18th century ship wash ashore

 What will happen to the wreckage next is not entirely clear.

-Creamer said that because the ship washed ashore on state land, Florida officials will ultimately decided what to do with the artifact.
-However, there’s a chance the 48-foot section of the ship could be reclaimed by the sea.
+Creamer said the ship washed ashore on state land, so Florida officials will ultimately decide what to do with the artifact.
+And while researchers “made a valiant effort” earlier this week to move the wreckage out of the way of the high-tide, they were unsuccessful.
+As a last resort, they used rope and stakes to try to keep the ship in place so they can continue to study it.
+For now, that method seems to be working, she said.

-Creamer was not immediately available for additional comment when contacted by Fox News on Thursday.
+However, there’s still a chance the sea could reclaim the 48-foot section of the ship.
+That's part of the reason why researchers from the museum and the Florida Public Archaeology Network have taken photos and measured the vessel to create a 3D model of it, Creamer said.

+Creamer said she's encouraging members of the public to check out the ship's remains.

 The Associated Press contributed to this report.